ohmcodes/WindowsGSM.Enshrouded/README.md

 # WindowsGSM.Enshrouded
 🧩WindowsGSM plugin that provides Enshrouded Dedicated server

-# Please leave a start if you like it!
+# Please leave a star if you like it!

 # WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/